rickvanveen/sklvq/examples/05_customization/README.txt

 Customization
 =============

-The algorithms accept custom activation, discriminant, and distance functions.
-These custom functions are gladly considered to be included in the sklvq package.
+The algorithms accept custom activation, discriminant and distance functions, as well as solvers.
+Any customization with proper testing and documentation will be considered to be included in the sklvq package.
 Please, create a pull request on github.

-Custom models, objectives and solvers are also welcome.
-However, there is currently no way to use them directly without altering the code.
+Custom models and objectives are also welcome.
+However, as they greatly impact all currently implemented  parts and even might work completely differently there is no easy way to make this similarly expandable as what currently is.